·

 While we are on the topic…

-6. Ahdan (Call to prayer)
+6. You’ll hear Ahdan (call to prayer) regularly

 If you have not been to a Muslim country before, you are probably unfamiliar with the Adhan, or call to prayer.
 Five times a day, the Adhan is called, alerting followers that it is time for prayer.